hmcts/snl-frontend/README.md

 ## LICENSE

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GPL-3 License - see the [LICENSE](LICENSE.md) file for details.